DavidSanches/pscsp/README.md

-# Programming challenge - The Paint Shop (a.k.a Constraint Propragation Problem).
+# Programming challenge - The Paint Shop

 This project is an answer to the 'Paint Shop' programming challenge.